DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 Stability & Safety EssentialsUnderstand antioxidants, preservatives, and chelators — the backbone of safe formulation.These protect your formulas from oxidation, bacteria, and instability.To make DIY skincare safe, learn how to use natural preservatives correctly and at the right concentration.

-Advanced & Special IngredientsDive into active ingredients, exfoliants, and specialty additives.Customize your skincare for specific needs or effects.Always patch-test actives and favor natural colorants over synthetics.
+Advanced & Special IngredientsDive into cosmetic actives, including isolated active ingredients, botanical extracts, aromaceuticals, and exfoliants.Customize your skincare with targeted cosmetic actives to address specific skin concerns safely and effectively.Always patch-test actives and favor natural colorants over synthetics.

 Choosing Ingredients by Skin GoalMatch ingredients to your skin type — dry, oily, sensitive, acne-prone, or mature.Personalized formulations work better and minimize irritation.Keep your ingredient list minimal and adapt seasonally for sustainability.